embeddedlabsiu/adaptive-approximate-computing/README.md

 For all documentation of CCF, see CCF_README.md and CCF Manual.pdf.

 ## **Approximate Computing**

+The utilized approximate multipliers and adders used in this project are from [lpACLib](https://ces.itec.kit.edu/lpACLib.php)

 1. **Basic Overview:** All of the files for Approximate Computing are located in the folder ApproximateComputing, located at the root directory of the folder.
 Under this folder, there are subfolders that represent the location in CCF where the contained files implement functionality.
 The files in each subfolder are then soft linked to the corresponding location in the CCF project.
 Additionally, under each subfolder, there is a README.txt file that describe where each file is located in the CCF project.
 2. **Approximate Computing Folder Guide:**
 	* **DynamicRuntimeCGRAControl Folder:** This folder contains the files necessary to dynamically control the CGRA during runtime.